Home

 Don’t buy it if…

 You want a gaming computer or a workstation computer.
-Since the iMac does not have a discrete graphics card, it is not ideal.
-Although some games for Mac are available, it is not designed for heavy gaming.
-Additionally, with no way to upgrade components, the iMac is not great for a workstation computer.
+The iMac is not ideal because it does not have a discrete graphics card.
+Although some Mac games are available, it is not designed for heavy gaming.
+Additionally, without upgrading components, the iMac is not great for a workstation computer.

 Frequently Asked Questions